-Okay, first things first, I’ve got a long, busy and hot day ahead of me @ work tomorrow, which I need to get to early, so I don’t have time to be quite as thorough as I usually am, because I need to get to sleep ASAP.
+Okay, first things first, I’ve got a long, busy, and hot day ahead of me at work tomorrow, which I need to get to early, so I don’t have time to be quite as thorough as I usually am, because I need to get to sleep ASAP.
 I’ll try to hit the high points.

 MISTRESSES airs Monday Nights @ 10pm on ABC